Supporter Spotlight: Bharat Patel

 Bharat’s experiences differed substantially from his expectations.

 There will shortly be a second reprint of the book, with the proceeds continuing to go to Hope Against Cancer.
-If you would like a taster, BBC Sounds have an abridged version of Indian Takeaway on their website – you need to google ‘BBC Sounds,’ ‘Bharat Patel’ and ‘Indian Takeaway’.
+If you would like a taster, BBC Sounds have an abridged version of Indian Takeaway on their website – you'll need to google ‘BBC Sounds,’ ‘Bharat Patel’ and ‘Indian Takeaway’.
 This audio version contains only 8,000 of the 67,000 words.

 Both Bharat and HOPE would be extremely grateful if you purchased a copy.
 It’s available here.